IBM/CAST/docs/source/csmd/csmd_config.rst

 :irq_affinity:
     Flag determining the behavior of Allocation Creation in relation to IRQ rebalancing.

-    If set to true the cores isolated by the ``system_map`` and ``core isolation`` for the system cgroup will have all IRQ rebalanced to them.
+    If set to true the cores in system cgroup will have all IRQ rebalanced to them and the IRQ Balance Daemon will be shut down.

-    If no core isolation occurs a rebalance across all cores will be performed.
+    If no core isolation occurs a rebalance across all cores will be performed and the IRQ Balance Daemon will be reset.

     If set to false, no rebalancing occurs.